TALBOTdev/ShapeSortingApp/README.txt

 will be displayed on both clients.

+A sort query may look something like: -fsortFile.txt -tA -Sm

-A complete query may look something like: -fsortFile.txt -tA -Sm
+A complete query you would use in the Sort.jar may look something like: java -jar Sort.jar -fpolyfor1.txt -tA -Sm

 If the file is found and is compatable, the program will run and return every thousandth entry, including the